EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 **Minor**

+- Explorer : Improved the performance
 - Playbooks : improve page turn experience
 - Playbooks : Industry related achievements
 - Platform : Revised the order of the modules on the homepage
+- Roadmaps : Improve the position of cards to minimize vertical scrolling
 - Trends : added breadcrumbs to industry trends to improvement user navigation
 - Workspaces : "hide the dock" option
 - Workspaces : show industry references for business trends in the info panel